cedlemo/blingbling/README.md

     task_w = blingbling.task_warrior({ menu_icon = file_path, project_icon = file_path, task_icon = file_path ,task_done_icon = file_path, width})
     task_w:set_project_icon(themes_dir .. "/test/titlebar/maximized_focus_active.png")

+#####udisks_glue
+Create a menu which displaying mounted media with actions like mount/unmount/detach/eject.
+Must be used with .udisks-glue.conf that I created. ( The name of the variable containing the widget must be the same in your rc.lua and in the .udisks-glue.conf).

+    udisks_glue=blingbling.udisks_glue.new({ menu_icon = themes_dir .. "/test/titlebar/maximized_focus_active.png"})

+note: udisks-glue have not been updated since one or 2 years.
+Furthermore it doesn't work with logind which is used in a lot of distributions.
+So I think that I have to find another way to manage external media.

 #####Global theming for blingbling.

 You can provide default theme for blingbling instead of configuring colors for each widgets.
 You just need to create a blingbling table in your theme.lua file and override values that can be find in superproperties.lua: